purplnay/mapped-routes/README.md

 # Contributions

 Contributions are welcome as Issues or PR!
-Make sure to read the [Code of Conducts]().
+Make sure to read the [Code of Conduct](https://github.com/purplnay/mapped-routes/blob/main/CODE_OF_CONDUCT.md).